Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 Duration: 2

 Congratulations!
-You have successfully built a data engineering pipeline using Snowpark Python, loaded data from an external stage using Snowflake Dynamic File Access, used data from Snowflake Marketplace and orchestrated the data pipeline using Snowflake Tasks as well.
+By now you have built a robust data engineering pipeline using Snowpark Python stored procedures.
+This pipeline processes data incrementally, is orchestrated with Snowflake tasks, and is deployed via a CI/CD pipeline.
+You also learned how to use Snowflake's developer CLI tool and Visual Studio Code extension!

 We would love your feedback on this QuickStart Guide!
 Please submit your feedback using this [Feedback Form](https://forms.gle/M7C8EC3sYKide1ro9).